 As students, your focus should be on your studies.
-We know that these are challenging times and we are here to help.
+We know these are challenging times, and we are here to help.
 This webpage will serve as a guide to help you find the resources you need.

-If food or housing insecurities or the lack of other basic needs are coming between you and your learning, please contact Rachel Frank, Student Life Case Manager, 978.542.2077.
+If food or housing insecurities or the lack of other basic needs are coming between you and your learning, please contact email@example.com to talk to the Student Wellness Case Management Team.

 - Located in Ellison Campus Center, on the first floor, next to Counseling and Health Services.

-- You will need your SSU ClipperCard to access the space but your information is not being recorded or saved.
+- You will need your SSU ClipperCard to access the space.

-- Weekly cost-free, mobile food pantry that brings fresh produce and healthy shelf-stable food to campus.
+- A weekly cost-free mobile food pantry that brings fresh produce and healthy shelf-stable food to campus.

 - Every Wednesday from 10 am – 12 pm, on campus at 68 Loring Avenue across from Central Campus.